Sharing and Security

 Personal agent (only you): Defaults are fine.
 Be mindful of what you paste or forward — hostile content in a PDF or image can still inject instructions.

-Shared with trusted people: Consider removing memory_write or writeFile if those users don't need them.
+Shared with trusted people: For self-hosted agents, consider removing memory_write or writeFile if those users don't need them.
 Keep workspace isolation on.

-Open to everyone: Strip down to minimal tools — send_message, thinking, maybe recall.
+Open to everyone: For self-hosted agents, strip down to minimal tools — send_message, thinking, maybe recall.
 No file writes, no memory writes, no web tools.
 Consider running in a container.

 Agent that fetches web content: web_search and web_fetch ingest untrusted data.
 If the agent also has memory_write or writeFile, a malicious web page could inject instructions that persist.
 Consider separating into a "research agent" (reads web, reports to you) and an "action agent" (only takes your instructions).